Search Prehistoric Creatures

 Raptorex kriegsteini

-The Raptorex was a small but significant tyrannosaurid dinosaur that lived approximately 125 million years ago during the Early Cretaceous ...
+Raptorex, meaning "robber king," is a fascinating small tyrannosaur that lived approximately 125 million years ago during the Early Cretaceous period.
+This pint-sized predator looked ...

 Learn More →